- 1 Why BoingVert?

 In today’s world, where most people view content through their phones, being easy to use on mobile is absolutely critical.

-However, while the price is lower, so is the quality, and even though BoingVert is comprehensive, it is not nearly as refined as other, far more polished, programs such as Jacob Hiller’s Jump Manual or Adam Folker’s Vert Shock.
+However, while the price is lower, so is the quality, and even though BoingVert is comprehensive, it is not nearly as refined as other, far more polished programs like the ones I mentioned.

 A truly finished program doesn’t have to rely upon dozens of different exercises, it can achieve the same results in a much more concise and simple way.